victorwss/pipatest/README.md

 Adding a user is more complicated, and needs to either keep the synchronization lock for the duration of all the operation (as in `SynchronizedHighscoresTable`) or possible perform many retries due to thread competition (this is what the `AtomicReference` class do internally).

-To find out which implementation would be the faster, a performance test (see the method `testHeavyUse` in the test class `HighscoresTableTest`) was designed, creating a large number of threads performing a large operations each at the same time.
+To find out which implementation would be the faster, a performance test (see the method `testHeavyUse` in the test class `HighscoresTableTest`) was designed, creating a large number of threads running at the same time and performing a large number of operations in each thread.
 The test showed up that the one stressing `CasHighscoresTable` took roughly 2 minutes and 45 seconds to finish while the one stressing `SynchronizedHighscoresTable` took roughy 2 minutes and 20 seconds.
-So, the implementation done with `SynchronizedHighscoresTable` was the one used.
+Of course, several runs will give varying results, but the proportion between running times was always roughly the same.
+So, the implementation done with `SynchronizedHighscoresTable` was choosen to be actually used.
+You might re-run those tests with `gradle performanceTest`, but be warned that they are very CPU-intensive and may take several minutes to finish.

 ### Servicing HTTP